Iman Vellani: Writing

 In August 2023, Vellani made her comic writing debut with the four-issue limited series Ms. Marvel: The New Mutant, co-written by Sabir Pirzada, who wrote the limited series Dark Web: Ms. Marvel and an episode of the Ms. Marvel show.
 It features Ms. Marvel exploring her newfound dual heritage as an Inhuman and a mutant and becoming a member of the X-Men.
 Lia Williamson of AIPT praised Vellani's handling of the character's new status quo as "[her] knowledge and love for the character allow her to make lemonade out of the lemons she's been given"; the writer opined that Vellani's "robust love and passion" for Kamala Khan "shines throughout her writing".
-After the conclusion of The New Mutant in November 2023, it was announced that the series would be followed by a sequel four-issue limited series titled Ms. Marvel: Mutant Menace, with Vellani and Pirazda returning as writers; the first issue was released on March 6, 2024.
-Alex Schlesinger, also for AIPT, praised the final issue of Mutant Menace, commenting that "Vellani is a Marvel superfan, so she knows how important Kamala's identity and power set are to her readers, and her and Pirzada do a wonderful job of introducing Ms. Marvel's MCU ability while keeping her polymorph powers."
+After the conclusion of The New Mutant in November 2023, it was announced that the series would be followed by a sequel four-issue limited series titled Ms. Marvel: Mutant Menace, with Vellani and Pirzada returning as writers; the first issue was released on March 6, 2024.
+Alex Schlesinger, also for AIPT, praised the final issue of Mutant Menace, commenting that "Vellani is a Marvel superfan, so she knows how important Kamala's identity and power set are to her readers, and [she] and Pirzada do a wonderful job of introducing Ms. Marvel's MCU ability while keeping her polymorph powers."

 Vellani wrote several more Ms. Marvel issues with Pirzada, including Ms. Marvel Annual #1 (July 2024), which is part of the connected Infinity Watch storyline, and a short story which is part of the anthology one-shot Marvel 85th Anniversary Special (August 2024) commemorating Marvel Comics' 85th anniversary.

+In May 2026, it was announced that Vellani had written her first solo comic book titled Chachu, with illustrator Marianna Ignazzi and colourist Jordie Bellaire.
+The five-issue limited series, published by Image Comics and Tiny Onion, started on August 5, 2026.
+The series, set in 1979, focuses on a young Pakistani-Canadian woman as she travels to "reconnect with her estranged uncle" in California.